|

 in setting up and taking down.
 Don's P.A. system was donated for most of

 the concerts, if memory serves correctly.
-Those four constituted the whole
+Those four with Dan Jones constituted the whole

 of the membership that year.